GDSL-UL/san/docs/06-spatial_econometrics.md

 **Exogenous spatial effects**

 Let us come back to the house price example we have been working with.
-So far, we have hypothesized that the price of a house sold in Liverpool can be explained using information about whether it is newly built, the level of deprivation of the area where it is located, and its postcode.
-However, it is also reasonable to think that prospective house owners care about the larger area around a house, not only about its immediate surroundings, and would be willing to pay more for a house that was close to nicer areas, everything else being equal.
-How could we test this idea?
+So far, we have hypothesized that the price of an AirBnb property in San Diego can be explained using information about its own characteristics, and the neighbourhood it belongs to.
+However, we can hypothesise that the price of a house is also affected by the characteristics of the houses surrounding it.
+Considering it as a proxy for larger and more luxurious houses, we will use the number of bathrooms of neighboring houses as an additional explanatory variable.
+This represents the most straightforward way to introduce spatial dependence in a regression, by considering not only a given explanatory variable, but also its spatial lag.

-The most straightforward way to introduce spatial dependence in a regression is by considering not only a given explanatory variable, but also its spatial lag.
-In our example case, in addition to including the level of deprivation in the area of the house, we will include its spatial lag.
-In other words, we will be saying that it is not only the level of deprivation of the area where a house is located but also that of the surrounding locations that helps explain the final price at which a house is sold.
+In our example case, in addition to including the number of bathrooms of the property, we will include its spatial lag.
+In other words, we will be saying that it is not only the number of bathrooms in a house but also that of the surrounding properties that helps explain the final price at which a house is advertised for.
 Mathematically, this implies estimating the following model:

 $$
-\log{P_i} = \alpha + \beta_{1} NEW_i + \beta_{2} IMD_i + \beta_{3} IMD_{lag-i} + \epsilon_i
+\log(P_i) = \alpha + \beta_1 Acc_i + \beta_2 Bath_i + \beta_3 Bedr_i + \beta_4 Beds_i+ \beta_5 Bath_{lag-i} + \epsilon_i
 $$

 Let us first compute the spatial lag of imd_score: